-- A set of as built drawings (both as pdf and Autocad) - Health and Safety files - Street light test certificates - Confirmation from Warwickshire Fire and Rescue, that they have approved the firefighting provisions (in line with the Section 38 agreement) - CCTV of any (if applicable) highway drainage - A Stage 3 Road Safety Audit (RSA3)
+- A set of as built drawings (both as pdf and Autocad) - Health & Safety files - Street light test certificates - Confirmation from Warwickshire Fire & Rescue, that they have approved the fire fighting provisions (in line with the s38 agreement). - CCTV of any (if applicable) highway drainage.